hadihaider055/FreelanceQuest/README.md

 ### Run the Docker Container

-Once the image is built, you can run the Docker container with the following command:
+Once the images are built, you can run the Docker containers with the following command:

 ```bash
 make run